Published On: Mar 13 2013 12:41:58 AM CDTUpdated On: Mar 18 2016 01:00:00 AM CDT

 1992: Leona Helmsley, the hotel operator and real estate investor known for her flamboyant personality and tyrannical behavior, is sentenced to four years in prison for tax evasion.
 Helmsley, whose behavior earned her the nickname "Queen of Mean," served a total of 21 months and was released in January 1994.

-1990: In the largest art theft in U.S. history, 13 works of arts, collectively worth around $500 million, are stolen from the Isabella Stewart Gardner Museum in Boston, Mass.
+1990: In the largest art theft in U.S. history, 13 works of arts, collectively worth around $500 million, are stolen from the Isabella Stewart Gardner Museum in Boston, Massachusetts.
 Among the works stolen and never recovered were three Rembrandt paintings, including "The Storm on the Sea of Galilee" (pictured), the artist's only known seascape, paintings by Johannes Vermeer and Édouard Manet, and five drawings by Edgar Degas.
 The investigation remains an open, active case and leads are investigated by the museum and the FBI.

 1989: Actress Lily Collins, the daughter of musician Phil Collins, is born in Guildford, Surrey, England.
 Lily Collins is known for her roles in the movies "Mirror Mirror," "Abduction" and "The Blind Side."